mytalbot/COST_Data_Analysis_2024/README.md

 The home cage data are analyzed with a Machine Learning algorithm: a **Support Vector Machine** (SVM).
-This basic example introduces severity thresholds based on RELSA values to determine three classes: none, moderate, and high.
+This basic example introduces severity thresholds based on RELSA values to determine three classes: none, medium, and high.
 Subsequently, single measurements of activity heart rate and temperature are used to classify untrained/new data points.
 The performance can be assessed with regular metrics like accuracy, etc.